samarthhgowdaa/samarthhgowdaa/README.md

 Still figuring out most of the stuff, and juggling through (you name it) everything (probably).

-Trying to my best, Over and out.
+Trying to do my best, Over and out.

 <!--